Governor Appoints Tom Baldini to Michigan Tech Board of Trustees

 April 13, 2009—

-Michigan Governor Jennifer Granholm has appointed Marquette civic leader Thomas L. Baldini to fill a vacant seat on the Michigan Technological University Board of Control.
+Michigan Governor Jennifer Granholm has appointed Marquette civic leader Thomas L. Baldini to fill a vacant seat on the Michigan Technological University Board of Trustees.
 Baldini will serve through 2016.
 He replaces David Brule, whose term has expired.

 Baldini has served as district director in Marquette for US Representative Bart Stupak since 2003.

-"It is a great honor to be named by the Governor to be a member of Michigan Tech's Board of Control," Baldini said.
+"It is a great honor to be named by the Governor to be a member of Michigan Tech's Board of Trustees," Baldini said.
 "Being a member of the Board of one of the four distinguished research universities in the state with a national and international reputation carries with it a great responsibility.
 I look forward to working with the administration, faculty and staff to build on these successes and provide the best opportunities possible for students and the entire University community."

-Russ Gronevelt, chair of the Michigan Tech Board of Control, expressed his pleasure at the appointment.
+Russ Gronevelt, chair of the Michigan Tech Board of Trustees, expressed his pleasure at the appointment.
 "Tom Baldini knows a lot about education, including higher education," Gronevelt said."He will be a great asset to Michigan Tech."

 A graduate of Northern Michigan University with a Bachelor of Science in Secondary Education, Baldini served as education advisor and special assistant to former Michigan Governor James Blanchard.
 He has also worked as assistant to the superintendent for personnel and finances of the Marquette Area Public Schools and has taught high school and university political science in Marquette.